Learning Outcomes

 Revision Tip

-On MBE questions, if you see a real estate contract that is oral, unsigned, or missing a key term, consider whether the Statute of Frauds or lack of essential terms makes it unenforceable.
+On MBE questions, if you see a real estate contract that is oral, unsigned by the party to be charged, or missing a key term such as the property description or price, consider whether:

 Key Point Checklist